-At Clydesdale Citizens Advice Bureau, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect citizens in Scotland.
+At Clydesdale CAB we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect citizens in Scotland.

 We only ask for the information we need, let you decide what you're comfortable telling us, and explain why we need it.
 We also treat it as confidential.

-We handle and store your personal information in line with the law.
+We handle and store your personal information in accordance with the law.
 If we need to record any sensitive information, we will get your consent to do so.
-You can withdraw your consent at any time by contacting Clydesdale Citizens Advice Bureau on 01555 664301 or firstname.lastname@example.org.
+You can withdraw your consent at any time by contacting Clydesdale CAB 01555 664301.

 Who's responsible for keeping your personal information safe?

-Citizens Advice Scotland and Clydesdale Citizens Advice Bureau are both responsible for keeping your personal information safe and making sure we comply with data protection law.
-This means we are 'joint data controllers' for your personal information.
+Citizens Advice Scotland and each individual bureau within the network are responsible for keeping your personal information safe and making sure we comply with data protection law.
+This means we are 'joint data controllers' of your personal information.

 Each local Citizens Advice Bureau is an independent charity and along with Citizens Advice Scotland (CAS), is a member of the Scottish Association of Citizens Advice Bureaux (SACAB).
 This means we use your information for monitoring purposes, our research and campaigning work and to keep improving our service for citizens in Scotland.

 When you give us authority to act on your behalf, for example to help you with a Universal Credit claim, we may need to share information with a third party (including but not limited to government and local agencies).
 Where we share information with a third party we will first seek your express consent.